mauricioantelis/mauricioantelis.github.io/_pages/home.md

 I design and perform experiments with healthy and non-healthy participants to acquire biomedical and behavioral data in daily life situations and I use AI methods for the analysis, interpretation and decoding of such recordings aiming to understanding neuro-motor/cognitive mechanisms.

-###  for Gravitational Waves
+###  Research in computational statistics and AI for gravitational waves

-I am member of the [Gravitational Wave Data Analysis Group](http://gravitationalwaves.mx/) where I am in charge of the computational statistics and Artificial Intelligence computational tools and data analysis techniques for search, detection and characterization of gravitational waves from diferent astrophysical sources such as binary black holes (BBH) and supernovae.
+I am member of the [Gravitational Wave Data Analysis Group](http://gravitationalwaves.mx/) where I am in charge of the computational statistics and Artificial Intelligence computational tools and data analysis techniques for search, detection and characterization of gravitational waves from diferent astrophysical sources such as binary black holes (BBH) and supernovae (SN).

 I focus in the implementation of AI and Bayesian inference techniques.
 I am particularly interested in the parameter estimation of gravitationals waves from core-collapse supernovae.